YouTube

 DIFFICULTY

-The hike is by no means difficult, even the most novice of hikers or those of us that are not hikers at all could easily climb this.
-Most of the paths have been built in order to allow for year round hiking, so its safe and easy to navigate.
-However, there are areas which have chained ladders to take you down some of the cliff edges.
-These can be avoided but are all part of the fun!
+The hike is by no means difficult; even the most novice of hikers or those of us who are not hikers at all can easily climb this.
+Moreover, most of the paths have been built to allow for year-round hiking, so they are safe and easy to navigate.
+However, there are areas with chained ladders to help you down some of the cliff edges.
+These can be avoided, but they are all part of the fun!

-Another benefit is that although you are in the guts of the African wilderness, there is nothing that wants or even could eat you.
-Although the place just has that feeling that there is something luring around every corner!
+Additionally, another benefit is that although you are in the guts of the African wilderness, there is nothing that wants or even could eat you.
+Nevertheless, the place just has that feeling that there is something lurking around every corner!
+Consequently, you remain vigilant and aware of your surroundings, adding to the overall excitement of the hike.

 Chained ladders at the Ampitheater in Lesotho, Africa.
 The greatest hike on Earth?